Ananthu-kp/Ananthu-kp/README.md

 - 👋 Hi, I’m @Ananthu-kp
-- 💻 Passionate about Software Development and building user-friendly applications!!
+- 💻 Passionate about Software Development and building user-friendly applications
 - 🌱 Currently diving deep into the MERN Stack
 - 🚀 Exploring TypeScript, AWS, and backend optimizations
 - 🎯 Aiming to create scalable, efficient, and impactful software solutions